The First Occult Tarot: as Envisioned by

 The comte de Mellet associated the Tarot’s trumps with the Classical Ages of Man: the Age of Gold, the Age of Silver, and the Age of Iron.
 He correlated the Trumps with the letters in the Hebrew alphabet, he described the minor suits in detail, and he provided the earliest discussion of a divination technique for the Tarot.
 Now for the first time de Mellet’s vision for the Tarot exists as a complete deck, and book: The First Occult

-To preorder email Robert M Place at:
+To order email Robert M Place at:

 alchemicaltarot@aol.com